orianebro/PhD_Oriane/pages/hls__Vezy et al. - 2023 - Modeling soil-plant functioning of intercrops usin.md

 	  id:: 655df310-efb2-4340-84e8-86745801f2fb
 -
 - #### 2.2.5 Nitrogen demand
-- The N uptake of the crop depends on its N demand, N availability in the soil layers, and root exploration ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 655df443-2e0e-4747-8ff8-e65c0dac578f
+- The **N uptake of the crop depends on its N demand, N availability in the soil layers, and root exploration** (computed using the rooting depth and the root length density along the soil profile) hl-page:: 4 ls-type:: annotation id:: 655df443-2e0e-4747-8ff8-e65c0dac578f hl-color:: yellow
+- The **N requirements** are computed using a **dilution curve** that relates the crop **aboveground biomass** to its **N concentration** (Corre-Hellou et al. 2009 [[@Adaptation of the STICS intercrop model to simulate crop growth and N accumulation in pea–barley intercrops]]) hl-page:: 4 ls-type:: annotation id:: 655df576-d1d5-4cc5-9058-6504c8754520 hl-color:: yellow
+	- _Hypothesis_ : leaves have a higher N content compared to other organs, and as the plant/crop grows, the proportion of leaves compared to structural organs (e.g. straw) decreases, thereby diluting the N content in the aboveground biomass (Justes et al. 1994). hl-page:: 4 ls-type:: annotation id:: 655df60c-8a03-4a59-af16-0d8e9e949e8c hl-color:: yellow